 Root: Twelve Lineages of Soria.

-Collared, Between, Watercolor, Chequey, Proper, Pointed, Azure, Bend, Bella, Giovanni de, Bordure, Bosnia and Herzegovina, Cadency, Wreath, Horse, Chevron, Thistle, Crest, Crown, Crown of Noble, Bendlet, Cross, Eight-pointed cross, Cross couped, Quarterly, Outlined in sable, Doubled, Doctor, Two, Dragon's head, In chief, In base, Engouled, Link, Coat of arms, Inescutcheon, Mullet, Fess, Scroll, Fleur de lis, Personal, Griffin, Gules, Illuminated, Interpreted, Eight, Or, Argent, Three and One.
+Collared, Between, Watercolor, Chequey, Proper, Pointed, Azure, Bend, Bella, Giovanni de, Bordure, Bosnia and Herzegovina, Cadency, Wreath, Horse, Chevron, Crest, Crown, Bendlet, Created, Eight-pointed cross, Cross couped, Outlined in sable, Two, In chief, In pale, In base, Chequy of nine squares, Coat of arms, Mullet, Fess, Fernández Marqués, Enrique, Fleur de lis, Personal, Gules, Illuminated, Interpreted, Mantling, Motto, Martlet, Eight, Or, Argent, Rounded, Sun in splendour, Crest and mantling, Freehand, Three, One and Helm.

 Dr. Antonio Salmerón y Cabañas,